willstobo/spps-brownbags/how-we-build-environments/PITCHME.md

 Lifting the fog on infrastructure as code.
 ---
 ## So how do we build environments?
-Infrastructure as Code!
 +++
 ### LETS
 ## FIND
 # OUT
 +++
-## What is IaC?
+## What is Infrastructure as Code?
 @ul
-- One method of managing infrastructure resources.
+- Method of managing infrastructure resources.
-- Defining and configuring infrastructure resources from a file.
+- Define and configure resources from a file.
-- Requires:
+- Using:
-    - The config file
+    - A config file
     - A service to read and provision resources based on that file
 @ulend
 +++